creativecommons/cc-legal-tools-app/README.rst

 Now commit the changes from cc-licenses-data and push to Github.

-WRITE ME: how to push this data to transifex
+It's simplest to do this part on a development machine.
+It gets too complicated trying to run on the server and authenticate properly to GitHub from the command line.

 Translation
 -----------